Transponders Required for Racing

 All race entrants must use the spec tires for all PKRA Club Races, which are Hoosier tires for all 4 Cycle classes (contract through April 2026), and beginning with the 2023 summer season, Mojo tires for all 2 cycle classes (contract through April 2025).
 Refer to the Racing Classes page for the specific compounds and sizes each class must run.

 The following are a summary of race day procedures for PKRA Club Races.

 (They differ somewhat from Practice Day Procedures)

-- The pits are open to bring in your vehicle and kart at the “Gates Open” time set in the Schedule
+- The outside gate is open to bring in your vehicle at the “Gates Open” time set in the Schedule

 - Front Row spots (#1-59) require purchase – see Race Prices.
 Many Front Row spots are reserved – see the Pit Map.

 - Back Row spots are free on race day, but some are also reserved – see the Pit Map.

 - Review the Pit Map and park in a spot not reserved to someone else on a first come, first served basis.